 Yale University Center for the Study of Material & Visual Cultures of Religion

 I am very excited to announce that I will be expanding to a larger space for the purpose of woodcarving, sculpture and instruction.
-I am founding a the Cox Corners Woodcarving School and will offer many ongoing weekly and monthly classes and workshops.
+I operate the Angelicus Studios Woodcarving School and will offer many ongoing weekly and monthly classes and workshops.
 Please check out my Woodcarving Instruction page.